gaganmanku96/Finding-missing-person-using-AI/README.md

 ## Vote of Thanks
 - Thanks to [Davis King](https://github.com/davisking) for creating dlib and for providing the trained facial feature detection and face encoding models used in this project.

+## can i use it in my school project